diamondback-data-desk/doge_scraper/README.md

 Raw DOGE cuts are provided in the data/doge_cuts.csv file.
 DOGE cuts specific to the University of Maryland or University of Maryland, College Park are located in data/umd_cuts.csv.

 ## Update

+--October 1, 2025--
+The DOGE scraper is now both fixed and interates through every row.
+All descriptions of grants, leases and contracts within the savings page are now entirly collected - though, some of them are useless.
+It takes seven hours though.
+That's, a bit long.
+But I'll change the timing of collection times to not be as frequent.

+--September 25, 2025--
 The DOGE scraper has been paused indefinitely since it no longer needs to run every day.
 Utilization of the scraper will be minimal going forward and as a way of checking the university.
 To initialize the scraper go to 'Actions', select the action you want to enable and click 'Enable Workflow’.

-Last updated by Theodore Rose on September 25, 2025.
+Last updated by Theodore Rose on .